-It’s important to protect your canine best friend from plants that are poisonous to dogs.
-Whether you’re an avid gardener or have a few potted plants on your front stoop, you should be aware that some plants might not be your dog’s friend.
+It’s important to protect your pet from plants that are poisonous to dogs.
+Whether you’re an avid gardener or have a few potted plants on your front stoop, some plants might not be your dog’s friend.
 In fact, many shrubs, trees, and flowers commonly found in the garden and in the wild are dangerous if your dog eats them.
 Some can cause discomfort, some will make your dog miserable, and some can even be fatal if ingested.

 Shrubs That Are Poisonous to Dogs